star-39/afc_sync/README.md

 ```

 ### Windows
-* CMake and a C compiler(MSVC) are required.
+* Use MSYS2 to build.
-* You need to put prebuilt libimobiledevice's DLL files together with the afc_sync EXE.
+* You need to put libimobiledevice's DLL files together with the afc_sync EXE.

 ## License